profburke/ilua/README.md

 3\. write a simple wrapper class

-In most cases, you want to treat the Lua interpreter as a black box: your Swift code sends a script and/or data to Lua, processing occurs, and you receive data back.
+In most cases, you want to treat the Lua interpreter as a sealed box: your Swift code sends a script and/or data to Lua, processing occurs, and you receive data back.
 You don't want to worry about the details of managing Lua state(s) and manipulating the Lua stack.

 So it pays to have a Swift class to wrap the details of dealing with Lua.
 You class can provide a simple API and Lua state initialization is automatically handled by the class's `init` method.
 To begin with your Swift class can provide a trivial API consisting of an `eval` method that allows you to hand off a script and get data back.
 As you work with Lua more and your needs change, you can extend your wrapper class's API.